MatthiasMuth/perlweeklychallenge-club/challenge-233/matthias-muth/README.md

 > Input: @ints = (-1,1,-6,4,5,-6,1,4,1)<br/>
 > Ouput: (5,-1,4,4,-6,-6,1,1,1)<br/>

-What sounds very complicated is actually an easy job.
+What sounds very complicated actually is not really difficult at all.

 ### Frequencies
 For each number in the list we compute the frequency with which it occurs in the list.<br/>